 If you or your ex-spouse has experienced a material change in circumstances, your ongoing spousal support obligations may be revised or terminated altogether.
 It is critical to receive legal advice regarding your particular circumstance from a knowledgeable divorce lawyer in order to protect your financial interests.

-If you are unsure about your ongoing spousal support obligations, consult a spousal support lawyer at Amiri Family Law for a free case evaluation to see where you stand.
+If you are unsure about your ongoing spousal support obligations, consult a spousal support lawyer at Amiri Family Law for a case evaluation to see where you stand.